 - a.
 Approval-A unit member entering military service may, upon written application and with the approval of the superintendent, be granted leave of absence without pay for one period of service and in accordance with the state regulations referred to above.
 A copy of the military orders must accompany the request for leave.
-This leave applies to individuals who are drafted or who volunteer for service for one period of enlistment. - b.
-Return From Military Leave-A unit member granted military leave of absence shall retain the right to be placed in the same or similar position upon return from leave, subject to the following: - 1) The employee has completed any required period of probation prior to entering the armed forces and their separation from the armed forces was under conditions other than a dishonorable discharge. - 2) They makes application within 90 days from the date of their separation from the armed forces in case they have involuntarily entered, or within 90 days after the termination of their first period of enlistment in case they have voluntarily entered for reinstatement by the Board of Education. - 3) They make an application for reinstatement within 90 days from the date of separation from such service or within 90 days after discharge from a hospital, provided such hospitalization is directly connected with, related to, and immediately follows their separation from the armed forces, and the period of hospitalization does not extend beyond a year from the date of such separation.
+This leave applies to individuals who are drafted or who volunteer for service for one (1) period of enlistment. - b.
+Return From Military Leave-A unit member granted military leave of absence shall retain the right to be placed in the same or similar position upon return from leave, subject to the following: - 1) The employee has completed any required period of probation prior to entering the armed forces and their separation from the armed forces was under conditions other than a dishonorable discharge. - 2) They make an application for reinstatement within ninety (90) days from the date of their separation from the armed forces in case they have involuntarily entered, or within ninety (90) days after the termination of their first period of enlistment in case they have voluntarily entered for reinstatement by the Board of Education. - 3) They make an application for reinstatement within ninety (90) days from the date of separation from such service or within ninety (90) days after discharge from a hospital, provided such hospitalization is directly connected with, related to, and immediately follows their separation from the armed forces, and the period of hospitalization does not extend beyond a year from the date of such separation.